 Thinning profit margins and clients expanding their talent acquisition teams and recruiting sourcing specialists from agencies.

 Opportunities or Obstacles?

 Digital transformation.
 The globalization of business.
 The increased mobility of talent.
 Online talent platforms.
-Disruptive forces are impacting the global recruitment industry, all of which beg the question, “Are these opportunities or are they obstacles for recruitment businesses?”
+Disruptive forces are impacting the global recruitment industry, but are they for better or for worse?
+Opportunity is everywhere, according to respondents.